gilnam74/vex-sneppet/Python-for-artists.md

 The most obvious way to get the name of a required node type is to create this node with UI and take the name from Info Box window.
 Run Houdini, CTR + click on the Grid Tool in the Create Shelf tab and open Info Box for `grid_object1` node.
 [![](https://c2.staticflickr.com/2/1907/44985678922_808fbd207a_o.png)](https://c2.staticflickr.com/2/1907/44985678922_808fbd207a_o.png)

-open a Python Source Editor.
+The type of node is written in brackets under the object name: Geometry Object (geo), so the node type we need to create is `geo`.
+Delete the grid_object1 and open a Python Source Editor.

 In our case, parent object would be a root of the object context: `hou.node('/obj/')`.

 ```python